RamVasuthevan/TorontoLobbyistRegistry/README.md

 # TorontoLobbyistRegistry

-Code is licensed under MIT and data is licensed under Open Government Licence
+Code is licensed under the MIT Licence and data is licensed under the Open Government Licence

 Do not trust existing data:
     - Schema